By NYSPC, Special for USDR

 “Today’s action by Governor Cuomo shows that New York families, teachers, roads and good-paying jobs have lost out to political gamesmanship.
 This is the wrong direction for New York.

 “Robust regulations exist at the federal and state levels nationwide for natural gas development and environmental protection.
-A politically motivated and equally misinformed ban on a proven technology used for over 60 years – throughout the country to great success – is short-sighted and reckless, particularly when New York depends on safely produced natural gas just over the border in
+A politically motivated and equally misinformed ban on a proven technology used for over 60 years – throughout the country to great success – is short-sighted and reckless, particularly when New York depends on safely produced natural gas just over the border in Pennsylvania.

 “New York is sitting on a major opportunity to help fuel America’s future.
 Just next door in Pennsylvania, more than $630 million has been distributed to communities since 2012 – including more than $224 million in just 2014.
 These once economically challenged areas are now thriving.
 The commonwealth has also benefited from over $2.1 billion in state and local taxes generated by the shale energy industry.
 Revenue from natural gas production supports road and bridge improvements, water and sewer projects, local housing initiatives, environmental programs and rehabilitation of greenways.
 We are resolved to continue to fight for these benefits in New York.